 The Bill of rights sets forth human rights that predate the establishment of any government.
 These are your God given rights.
 As such, they were not given to you by any government, or public official.
-On the other hand, the Constitution grants limited powers to the government, for it is the government which is to be bound by the chains of the Constitution.
+On the other hand, the Constitution grants limited powers to the government, for it is the government which is to be bound by the chains of the

+Constitution.
 The Individual Right to Keep and Bear Arms is fundamental, and is your God given right of self defense, whether exercised against a criminal about to take your life, or a government which has become tyrannical and oppressive.

-$m{T}$ o recognize such individual right as being justly considered as the palladium of the liberties of our republic and deterrent to, and defense against, government tyranny and oppression.
+T o recognize such individual right to keep and bear arms as being justly considered as the palladium of the liberties of our republic and deterrent to, and defense against, government tyranny and oppression; and that a well regulated Militia is necessary to the security of a free State;

 Our American forefathers rose up in armed rebellion against their own government which was tyrannical and oppressive.
 It was a last resort.
 It was out of that armed revolution that our Constitutional Republic was formed.
-It was armed citizens that had the courage to take a stand against their own government's tyranny and oppression.
+It was armed citizens (i.e., the "militia") that had the courage to take a stand against their own government's tyranny and oppression.
 The American Revolution was ignited on April 19, 1775 when government troops marched on Lexington and Concord to confiscate firearms and ammunition of its citizens.
 The Individual Right to keep and Bear Arms is the palladium (i.e., providing protection, safety, safeguard) of the liberties of our republic (Note: 2).
 The people have the right to alter or abolish tyrannical government (Note: 3).
+The Second Amendment to the U.S. Constitution specifically states that "A well regulated Militia, [is] necessary to the security of a free State...".
+To ensure that the "Militia" (i.e., WE THE PEOPLE) are armed, the Second Amendment continues in guaranteeing that "...the right of the people to keep and bear Arms, shall not be infringed".